aws-samples/amazon-bedrock-samples/generative-ai-solutions/bedrock-rekognition-sample/README.md

 We use single shot prompting technique to enable complex reasoning capabilities of the large language model (LLM).

 The diagram below shows the overall architecture.
-Once images are dropped into an S3 bucket, an event triggers a Lambda function (rek-bedrock.py).
-The function then orchestrates the calls to AWS Rekognition, Amazon Bedrock and then finally stores the outcome in an Amazon DynamoDB table.
+Once images are dropped into an S3 bucket,
+1. An event triggers a Lambda function (rek-bedrock.py)
+2. The function then orchestrates the calls to AWS Rekognition, Amazon Bedrock
+3. And finally stores the outcome in an Amazon DynamoDB table

 ![Architecture Diagram](./cdk/architecture.png)